mark-thompson01/Windows-Event-Log-Monitoring/README.md

 # Windows-Event-Log-Monitoring

-This lab outlines some basics on using Sysmon, Windows Event Viewer, and PowerShell to monitor and analyze Windows Event Logs for security incidents.
+This lab outlines the basics of using Sysmon, Windows Event Viewer, and PowerShell scripts to monitor and analyze Windows Event Logs for security incidents.

 ## Tools
 - **Sysmon** for detailed logging of system activities.